TorqIT/shopware-github-actions-workflows/README.md

 ## Development

 All new changes should be introduced via Pull Request.
-After a PR is successfully merged, create a new release with a new version number.
+After a PR is successfully merged, create a new release with a new version number and tag (both using the format `vMAJOR.MINOR.PATCH`).
 Refer to https://semver.org/ for guidance on how to select a version number.